Julie-PM/Metta-Machina/index.md

 > #### Projects created during the **[Pop-Machina Academy](https://pop-machina.eu/academy)**
 >
-> - Project00: Document what you have learnt from the Pop-Machina Academy Edition 2020 *[More information here](docPMA2020.md)*
+> - Project 00: Document what you have learnt from the Pop-Machina Academy Edition 2020 *[More information here](docPMA2020.md)*
 > - Project 1: Design your own website *[More information here](https://julie-pm.github.io/Metta-Machina/)*
 > - Project 2: Design your own logo *[More information here](logodesign.md)*
 > - Project 3: Create your own bioplastic *[More information here](bioplastic.md)*